change-hi/change-hi.github.io/morea/scientific-software-basics/experience-ssb-pipefilter.md

 ## Piping Commands Together

+<div class="alert alert-secondary" role="alert" markdown="1">
+<i class="fa-solid fa-user-pen fa-xl"></i> **Exercise: pipes**
+<hr/>

 In our current directory, we want to find the 3 files which have the least number of lines.
 Which command listed below would work?

-<div class="alert alert-secondary" role="alert" markdown="1">
-<i class="fa-solid fa-user-pen fa-xl"></i>
-<hr/>

 ```bash
 1. `wc -l *  sort -n  head -n 3`